hunterlong/bsass/README.md

 ```

 ## Math
-You can do math, and more complex math of other objects
+You can do math, and more complex math of other objects.
 ```scss
 $container: 780rem;
 ```